death doula

 What will help them feel care and support?

 The precious loved ones and community are not guessing with answers to these questions.
-They are following a treasure map that the most important participant created for them.
-And that preparation most often has changed every thing.
+They are following a treasure map that the most important participant created for them, and that preparation most often has changed every thing.

 I supported a person who had spent quite a few months preparing for their death.
 Instructions, ideas, additions, and deletions were made nearly every year.
 They were not dying imminently.
 No, they truly were gracious and placed a heap of care into how they were meant to meet their transitional threshold.